-Travelling whilst holding down a full-time job is all about mastering the three-day weekend trip.
+Traveling whilst holding down a full-time job is all about mastering the three-day weekend trip.
 It is about making the most of every weekend, whether you stay in your local area or hop on a plane.
 Below I will outline an itinerary for a three-day weekend in Snowdonia.

 Gary and I are big fans of short weekend breaks, and our recent adventure in Wales only helped remind us how relaxing it is to get out of London for a few days.
 Our trip only lasted three days, but we returned to the city feeling fully recharged and relaxed.
-This mini break in the countryside gave us a much-needed respite from our busy city life and we enjoyed spending some quality time in each others’ company.
+This mini-break in the countryside gave us a much-needed respite from our busy city life and we enjoyed spending some quality time in each others’ company.
 We even managed to cram quite an astonishing amount of activities into this short space of time.
 Three days was the perfect duration for this trip, although this brief snapshot did leave us hungry for more adventures in the Welsh countryside.

 Wales is one of my favourite places for a short break or a weekend away.
 I’m always surprised by how beautiful this little country is.
 Its small size makes it easy to discover a lot in a short space of time.
 This wasn’t our first holiday in Wales, but previous trips have centred around Cardiff – an altogether different part of the country.
 This trip was organised by Visit Wales and Virgin Experience Days , who are jointly running the #FindYourEpic campaign.

 Visit Wales and Virgin Experience Days are inviting you to step outside your normal lives and do something amazing.
 Adventures come in all guises and sizes.
 Where will you find yours?
-We found ours in Snowdonia, where we explored Caernarfon Castle, risked it all on a rib ride down the Menai Strait and reached new heights at the top of Snowdon.
+We found ours in Snowdonia, where we explored Caernarfon Castle, risked it all on a rib ride down the Menai Strait, and reached new heights at the top of Snowdon.

 We certainly enjoyed our adventure in Wales, and are already planning what we’ll do next time we find ourselves in this beautiful part of the country!
+But you might want to start off by reading this post on reasons why you should visit Wales in the first-place.

 OUR JOURNEY FROM LONDON TO SNOWDONIA